-Under Jane McAuliffe’s leadership, from 2008 to 2013, the College committed itself anew to liberal arts for the twenty-first century.
-It initiated the innovative 360° Program, through which students investigate an issue or theme from multiple disciplinary perspectives, and became a national leader among liberal arts colleges in combining the strengths of online and classroom teaching — blended learning — in its liberal arts curriculum.
-McAuliffe spearheaded strategic partnerships with several universities and colleges across the globe and played a critical role in the founding of the Women in Public Service Project with the U.S. Department of State.
+Under Jane McAuliffe’s leadership, 2008 to 2013, the College committed itself anew to liberal arts for the twenty-first century.
+It initiated the innovative 360° Program, through which students investigate an issue or theme from multiple disciplinary perspectives, and became a national leader among liberal arts colleges in combining the strengths of online and classroom teaching—blended learning—in its liberal arts curriculum.
+McAuliffe spearheaded strategic partnerships with several universities and colleges across the globe.
 Addressing global needs in science, technology, engineering, and math (STEM), Bryn Mawr continued to be a leader in preparing students for careers in these fields and recruited its first STEM Posse cohort of students.

 Excellence in Action

 Kimberly Wright Cassidy, president since 2014, articulates and pursues the College’s commitment to academic excellence that leads to meaningful engagement with the world.